alexvmt/farm_plot_detection/README.md

 ![Crop Probability Map Sioma](visualizations/crop_probability_map_sioma.png 'Crop Probability Map Sioma')

+The exemplary crop probability map above does not yet include any KAZA data but is created on the ground of data that comes with OpenMapFlow.
-The exemplary crop probability map above can be further explored in Earth Engine using [this](https://code.earthengine.google.com/27b9028bf982e8cd50f986c4d4002d24) link to the Code Editor.
+The map can be further explored in Earth Engine using [this](https://code.earthengine.google.com/27b9028bf982e8cd50f986c4d4002d24) link to the Code Editor.